DevbyNaveen/AuraLinkRTC/vision.md

 > *Empowering developers and businesses with seamless, AI-enhanced WebRTC solutions for the modern digital era.*

-AuraLinkRTC is an open-source platform designed to simplify real-time video, audio, and data communication across mobile, web, and cloud environments.
+AuraLinkRTC is a proprietary platform designed to simplify real-time video, audio, and data communication across mobile, web, and cloud environments.
 Built with scalability, security, and ease-of-use in mind, AuraLinkRTC eliminates the complexities of WebRTC, enabling developers to integrate advanced communication features into their applications effortlessly.
 Whether you're building the next telemedicine app, virtual classroom, or AI-powered conferencing tool, AuraLinkRTC provides the tools to make it happen—fast, reliable, and user-friendly.

 ## 🌟 Key Features